airbytehq/glossary/content/term/transformation.md

 Data transformation is the process of converting data from one format into a different format.
 Reasons for doing this could be to optimize the data for a different use case than it was originally intended for, or to meet the requirements for storing data in a different system.
 Data transformation may involve steps such as cleansing, normalizing, structuring, validation, sorting, joining, or enriching data.

 ## How is data transformation done
-Data is often transformed using an (ETL (Extract, Transform, Load))[https://glossary.airbyte.com/term/etl/] or (ELT (Extract, Load, Transform))[https://glossary.airbyte.com/term/elt/] approach.
-See (ETL vs. ELT)[https://glossary.airbyte.com/term/etl-vs-elt] for a comparison of these two approaches.
+Data is often transformed using an [ETL (Extract, Transform, Load)](https://glossary.airbyte.com/term/etl/) or [ELT (Extract, Load, Transform)](https://glossary.airbyte.com/term/elt/) approach.
+See [ETL vs. ELT](https://glossary.airbyte.com/term/etl-vs-elt) for a comparison of these two approaches.

-Additionally, a hybrid approach has recently emerged which is known as (EtLT (Extract, “tweak”, Load, Transform))[https://glossary.airbyte.com/term/etlt].
+Additionally, a hybrid approach has recently emerged which is known as [EtLT (Extract, “tweak”, Load, Transform)](https://glossary.airbyte.com/term/etlt).
 This combines aspects of both ETL and ELT.

 ## Benefits of data transformation
 When used correctly, data transformation can provide the following benefits: